 Reserves for future policy benefits on life insurance issued in 1988 and later are calculated principally on the New Jersey Reserve Method or the Commissioners Reserve Valuation Method using the 1980 Commissioners' Standard Ordinary ("CSO"), the 2001 CSO, and the 2017 CSO mortality tables.
 Reserves on life policies issued before 1988 are calculated principally on the Net Level Premium Reserve Method using the American Experience, 1941, 1958 and 1980 CSO mortality tables.
+Reserves for traditional life insurance issued in 1999 are valued using NAIC principle based reserve requirements.
 Annuity contract reserves are principally calculated using the 1983 Group Mortality table and the various Individual Annuity mortality tables.
 Assumed interest rates principally range from 2.5% to 5.5% for direct business.

-The reserves for Group Life Waiver and LTD reported claims are determined on a seriatim basis.
+The reserves for Group Life Waiver and Long Term Disability ("LTD") reported claims are determined on a seriatim basis.
 Life waiver of premium reserves are determined primarily using the 1970 Inter-company Group Life Disability Table for claims incurred on or before December 31, 2008 and the 2005 Group Term Life Waiver Reserve Valuation Table for claims incurred on or after January 1, 2009.
 The interest rate is 4.0% for claims incurred on or before December 31, 2012 and 3.5% for claims incurred on or after January 1, 2013.
-Long-term disability reserves are determined using the 2012 Group Long-Term Disability Valuation Table for claims incurred on or after January 1, 2013.
-Long-term disability reserves are determined using the 2012 Group Long-Term Disability Valuation Table for claims incurred on or after January 1, 2017 and Table 95a for claims incurred on or before December 31, 2016 for the first 24 months after disablement, and the 1987 Commissioners' Group Disability Table for greater than 24 months of disablement.
+Long term disability reserves are determined using the 2012 Group Long Term Disability Valuation Table for claims incurred on or after January 1, 2017 and Table 95a for claims incurred on or before December 31, 2016 for the first 24 months after disablement, and the 1987 Commissioners' Group Disability Table for greater than 24 months of disablement.
 The interest rates range from 2.75% to 5.0%, depending on the year of incurral.
-Short Term Disability (STD), Dental, and Medical claims incurred but not yet reported ("IBNR") reserves are estimated based on the Company's historical experience.
+Short Term Disability ("STD"), Dental, and Medical claims incurred but not yet reported ("IBNR") reserves are estimated based on the Company's historical experience.
 Dental and Medical reserves include reasonable allowances for potential adverse deviation.

 The Company waives deduction of deferred fractional premiums upon death of insured and returns any portion of the final premium paid beyond the date of death.
 The larger of legally computed reserves and cash surrender values on a policy-by-policy basis are held as liabilities.
 Plans, except for second-to-die plans, charge additional premiums for substandard lives based upon actual issue age.
 Second-to-die plans develop substandard reserves using the rated up age.
 Mean reserves are based on appropriate multiples of standard rates of mortality.
-As of December 31, 2018, the Company had \$15 billion of insurance in force for which the gross premiums are less than the net premiums according to the standard valuation set by the State of New York.
-The reserves to cover the above insurance totaled \$35 million.
+As of December 31, 2019, the Company had \$14 billion of insurance in force for which the gross premiums are less than the net premiums according to the standard valuation set by the State of New York.
+The reserves to cover the above insurance totaled \$38 million.
 The Tabular Interest, the Tabular Less Actual Reserve Released and the Tabular Cost have been determined by formula.
 For the determination of Tabular Interest on funds not involving life for each valuation rate of interest, the tabular interest is calculated as the product of such valuation rate of interest times the average of the amount of funds subject to such valuation rate of interest held at the beginning and end of the year of valuation.